 It seems absurd that a popular custom so widespread could have reached the point of being totally repudiated in our days.

-According to many, the main reason for this change was the evolution of various branches of medicine and animal studies: especially during this historical period some insects began to be recognized as indirect or direct causes of some transmissible diseases of the time.
+According to many, the main reason for this change was the evolution of various branches of medicine and animal studies, especially during this historical period when some insects began to be recognized as indirect or direct causes of some transmissible diseases of the time.

 Although the smallest part of insects were sometimes defined as dangerous, public opinion attributed the same reputation to the whole category, leading to a rapid disappearance of entomophagy.

-The greater ease of travel meant that new populations were discovered in the first centuries after Christ: populations where entomophagy occupied a greater part of the daily diet.
+The greater ease of travel meant that new populations were discovered in the first centuries after Christ, namely populations where entomophagy occupied a greater part of the daily diet.

 So how could the discovery of new peoples have prompted the removal of insects from the Western diet?

-Even according to Diodorus, a 2nd century AD Greek historian, the newly discovered (to some) African peoples who were accustomed to acridophagy (eating orthopteran insects) had the previous characteristics as a direct result of their diet.
+Even according to Diodorus, a 2nd century AD Greek historian, the newly discovered (to some) African peoples who were accustomed to acridophagy (eating orthopteran insects) had the formerly mentioned characteristics as a direct result of their diet.